Why Lift-and-Shift is a Bad Strategy for Some Companies

 In the cloud, everything becomes more complex.
 Suddenly network teams need to collaborate with the application and data teams, as they need to understand where things will live, who the users are and where those users work.

-Lastly, the flexibility of cloud and the multitude of options from multiple cloud providers, ISVs, hybrid, etc., presents newfound freedoms to develop operational frameworks focused on how the company should operate as opposed to how it "has" to operate.
+Lastly, the flexibility of cloud and the multitude of options from multiple cloud service providers and ISVs present newfound freedoms to develop operational frameworks focused on how the company should operate as opposed to how it "has" to operate.
 Done correctly, you can now give application teams the freedom, within reason, to operate as they see fit and move as quickly as they can sustain.

 This often leads organizations to "rethink" the way they organize traditional IT teams.
 Now you can potentially consider moving to a model that looks more like solution teams (sometimes referred to as centers of excellence) that have all the necessary components to build, deploy and run their applications.
 Achieving a true "own what you create" operating model can be a huge benefit to an organization by removing overhead, reducing R&D cycles and improving time to revenue.